 Where credit has not been assessed prior to enrolment in the course, individual students must apply for credit for previous learning by the end of the first week of their first semester of study so that their commencing enrolment can be adjusted accordingly.
 Late applications, including requests for credit submitted later during the course of study, will only be accepted at the discretion of the course convener.

-To apply for credit transfer for previous study undertaken, students must complete a credit transfer form.
+To apply for credit transfer for previous study undertaken, students must complete an online credit application.

 The Faculty’s principles regarding assessments of credit are that: